codefresh-io/cap-docs.codefresh.io/_docs/pipelines/concurrency-limit.md

 Argo Workflows has a synchronization mechanism to limit parallel execution of specific workflows or templates within workflows, as required.
 The mechanism enforces this with either semaphore or mutex synchronization configurations.
+For detailed information, see [Synchronization](https://argoproj.github.io/argo-workflows/synchronization/).

 CSDP supports an additional level of concurrency synchronization, with _selectors_, for both workflows and templates.